When is the Best Time to Dive in Fiji?© FijiPocketGuide.com

 Winter Scuba Diving in Fiji

-The winter season also commonly known as the “dry season” due to the much less frequent precipitation than what’s experienced during other months of the year.
+The winter season is also commonly known as the “dry season” due to the much less frequent precipitation than what’s experienced during other months of the year.
 This can also improve diving conditions, as there is much less surface run-off from islands obscuring visibility.
-Visibility in the winter season can be 30-50m (98-165ft).
+Visibility in the winter season can be 30-50 m (98-165 ft).

-However, there is one downside to the winter season in that it’s the most popular time for people to visit Fiji.
-Resorts are often fully booked, particularly in July and August, and dive sites see a lot more traffic during these months.
-Nevertheless, a way to avoid the crowds is to head to the less-visited islands, such as Vanua Levu, Taveuni and Kadavu – all home to arguably some of the best dive sites in the country!
-Find out more in the 10 Best Places to Scuba Dive in Fiji.
+However, there is one downside to the winter season: it’s the most popular time for people to visit Fiji.
+Resorts are often fully booked, particularly in July and August, and dive sites see much more traffic during these months.
+Nevertheless, a way to avoid the crowds is to head to the less-visited islands, such as the Lomaiviti Islands and Kadavu – both home to arguably some of the best dive sites in the country!
+Find out more in the 20 Best Places to Scuba Dive in Fiji.

 Summer Scuba Diving in Fiji